ErivanFranklin/FootDash/README.local-dev.md

 # OR use Angular CLI directly:
 # npx ng serve --host 0.0.0.0 --port 4200 --proxy-config proxy.conf.json
 ```
-Use the project's `proxy.conf.json` so API calls to `/api` are proxied to the backend port (e.g. http://localhost:3001).
+Use the project's `proxy.conf.json` so API calls to `/api` are proxied to the backend port (defaults to http://localhost:4000).
+Update `src/environments/*.ts` or `.env` values if you point the frontend at a different backend host.

+If you need to track custom frontend API settings, copy `frontend/.env.example` to `frontend/.env` and keep the values aligned with `src/environments/environment*.ts`.
+Run `node scripts/sync-frontend-env.mjs` whenever you update `.env` so the Angular environment files stay in sync automatically.

 3) Quick production preview (static build + tiny static server)
 ```bash